Aoof/factoid-project/README.md

 ## Overview

+> **Note:** The pseudocode is only to help us understand the code better and be able to explain it concisely. **The professor follows different pseudocode conventions, so we should not use this pseudocode in the final report.**

 FactoidProject is a console application designed to analyze and answer questions based on the data provided by the user.
 The application processes the input data, identifies the type of question, and attempts to find the best possible answer from the data.

+Altered version of pseudocodes to help explain it concisely are provided for the main components of the application, including the main method, question processing, data retrieval, answer extraction, similarity calculation, and user interface components.

 ## Main Components